tessabirt/Final-Project-Explore/README.md

 ## Material

-There is **no assignment** for this week, but we highly recommend you work through all four demos to explore each option for your final project.
+These individual lessons are **not assignments**, but we highly recommend you work through all four demos to explore each option for your final project.
 When you find an option you'd like to pursue, we also recommend exploring the additional resources given above.

 The four lessons in this repo are organized as follows: